julixian/MyVisualNovelTransTools/README.md

 For v2 and old_version v3 use [MajiroTools](https://github.com/AtomCrafty/MajiroTools)<br/>
 ## MyAdvArchiveTool
 To extract/repack MyAdv engine .pac Archive<br/>
-when packing, please limit the numbers of the files to pack or delete the config file in the dir ready to pack to prevent recompress the config file, for the config file use the different zlib compress method and if they are recompressed and replace the orgi config file in the archive, game can't run.<br/>
+when packing, please limit the numbers of the files to pack or delete the config files in the dir ready to pack to prevent replacing the config file in the archive, for the config file use different zlib compress method and if they are recompressed and replace the orgi config file in the archive, game can't run.<br/>
 Tested on 彼女達は脅迫に屈する, 猫mata～猫又と兄と私の話～<br/>
 ## RiddleArchiveTool
 To extract/repack Riddle engine .pac Archive<br/>